jimmejardine/adblock-relief/README.md

 Your readers with an ad-blocker installed will be presented with a message that offers for them to pay you a small contribution for your content.

 ## Customising your experience
-You know your readers best, so it is probably worth your while to modify `/template.html`  to be in line with your website's style and personality.
-It is a simple HTML file, so get your designers to jump in.
+You know your readers best, so it is probably worth your while to modify the contents of `/adblockrelieftemplate`  to be in line with your website's style and personality.
+It is simple HTML, so get your designers to jump in.
 It will use the same CSS file as the parent page you are monetising.

-At the same time, you can alter the lines in the template with your preferences: like currency, price and messaging.
+At the same time, you can alter the lines in the template `index.html` with your preferences: like currency, price and messaging.
 The meaning of each attribute is explained [here](https://jamatto.com/#/BusinessCode).
 ```html
 <i class="jamatto-purchase" ... jamatto-ccy="GBP" jamatto-amount="0.01" ... ></i>
 ```